Updated Information About Obama Presidential Library

 NARA has no plans to apply this change retroactively.

 NARA indicated that records would be stored in existing facilities; does that mean that the collection will be broken up in different locations?
 Where will the materials be stored?

-The unclassified records and the artifacts will be stored in an existing NARA facility in the greater Kansas City area and the classified records will be moved to the National Archives at College Park, Maryland, where they will be reviewed for declassification by the National Declassification Center (established by President Obama in 2009 by Executive Order 13526).
+The unclassified records and the artifacts will be stored in an existing NARA facility to be determined and the classified records have been moved to the National Archives at College Park, Maryland, where they will be reviewed for declassification by the National Declassification Center (established by President Obama in 2009 by Executive Order 13526).

 Will the Barack Obama Presidential Library have an active accessioning program?

 Yes.
 Adding to the body of materials that serve as the archives of each President is an important part of NARA’s mission.
-The Barack Obama Presidential Library has already accessioned collections donated to us from the public, and will continue to do so.
-These collections, after being reviewed according to the donor’s stipulations, will be made available virtually through the National Archives Catalog and on the Barack Obama Presidential Library website and will also be available for loan to the privately operated museum at the Obama Presidential Center when it opens as well as other institutions as part of our ongoing loan program.
+The Barack Obama Presidential Library has already accessioned collections donated to us from the public and will continue to do so.
+These collections, after being reviewed according to the donor’s stipulations, will be made available virtually through the National Archives Catalog and on the Barack Obama Presidential Library website and will also be available for loan to external and internal institutions (including the Obama Presidential Center) as part of our ongoing loan program.

 Will this new model be the model for all presidential libraries going forward?